-To exit and reactivate the previous sound settings, press and hold again until "Normal Profile on" displays.
+To exit and reactivate the previous sound settings, press and hold $(\# \underline{@})$ again until "Normal Profile on" displays.
 The Silent mode and Vibrate icons are no longer displayed.

 This section explains the menu navigation for your phone.
-It includes a summary of the available menus.
+It also includes an outline of all the available menus associated with your phone.
 Some menu options are controlled by the SIM provided by your service provider.